 Forthcoming from Harvard University Press in April 2024.

-Over the past fifty years, changes in the scope of data collection and analysis have reorganized how we relate to one another.
-These changes have also radically altered our experience of our own lives, in everything from what we eat to whom we meet.
-Not only is social life pervasively and automatically measured and scored, but we are now routinely ranked, matched, and classified on the basis of data collected from and about us.
+Over the past fifty years, changes in the scope of social data collection and analysis have radically reorganized how we experience and make our lives.
+Much of what we do is now immediately authenticated, recorded, classified, and scored on some sort of scale.
 We live in an ordinal society, a society oriented toward, justified by, and governed through measurement.

 That is the social form we seek to understand in this book.